Manfred says '100%' chance of MLB season, new proposal soon - WHIZ News

-Major League Baseball will make another proposal to start the pandemic-delayed season, but Manfred vowed Wednesday to unilaterally order opening day if an agreement is not reached.
+Major League Baseball will make another proposal to start the pandemic-delayed season in empty ballparks, but Manfred vowed Wednesday to unilaterally order opening day if an agreement is not reached.

+“I can tell you unequivocally we are going to play Major League Baseball this year,” he said.

 The players’ association made its second proposal Tuesday, asking for an 89-game regular season and 100% of prorated salaries.
 MLB’s plan a day earlier was for a 76-game season, would guarantee 50% of prorated salaries and hinge 25% in additional money on the postseason’s completion.